Division of Cardiothoracic Anesthesia

 Clinical Case Mix

-We also provide anesthesia care to patients outside of the operating room, in the cardiac catheterization and the electrophysiology suites.
-This includes children requiring diagnostic and interventional catheterization procedures, correction of cardiac conduction abnormalities, and placement of percutaneous valve and device closures.
+Our anesthesiologists provide care to patients in settings outside of the operating room including the cardiac catheterization laboratory and the electrophysiology suites.
+This includes children with congenital disease requiring diagnostic and interventional catheterization procedures, correction of cardiac conduction abnormalities, percutaneous valvuloplasties and device closures.

 Faculty and Staff